 About a month ago I received an email from a California based green-tea company.
 In the letter I was very kindly asked if I would share my Matcha Biscottirecipe and photos for their monthly newsletter.
 Of course I said “heck yeah!” with Napoleonic (Dynamite) enthusiasm.
 First of all, I was just so happy to be asked (you’d be surprised at those who take without giving credit).
 Secondly, after reading the newsletter, I was so inspired by the other recipes I saw!

 If you’d like to see the newsletter, it is HERE.
 Check out the Matcha Rice Krispie Treats recipe.
 How cool is that?
 After receiving a very nice follow-up thank you letter, I received a sample of their baking grade Shiki Matcha.

-I've never seen such a beautiful color result when baking with Matcha.
+What a beautiful color, baking with this Matcha.
 That’s 100% natural green tea pigment!